First Distributed Optimization in the Cloud

 2. Create a pool with distributed workers

-In the Instant Cloud Manager, go to the 'Pools' section and click on the add new pool button:
+In the Instant Cloud Manager, go to the 'Pools' section and click on the create pool button:

-Then, open the 'License' tab and set the number of workers to 2.
+Then, select the 'License' tab and set the number of workers to 2.

 Finally, create the new pool.
 Note that a default name is assigned for you such as pool1.